avanti-b/DhanRaksha/README.md

 Financial fraud detection is a challenging problem due to extreme class imbalance, evolving fraud patterns, and the need for real-time prediction.
 In real-world datasets, fraudulent transactions account for less than 0.2% of all transactions, making it difficult for traditional systems to detect anomalies effectively.

-DhanRaksha addresses this by leveraging machine learning models capable of learning hidden patterns and detecting fraud with high precision and recall.
+Dhan₹aksha addresses this by leveraging machine learning models capable of learning hidden patterns and detecting fraud with high precision and recall.

 ---